 Along the Odakyu Line

-The Odakyu Train originates from Shinjuku and extends all the way to Hakone Yumoto.
+The Odakyu Train originates from Shinjuku and runs through the suburban area of Tokyo on its way to Hakone Yumoto.
 There are three stations along this route that have a concentration of special manhole covers including Machida with six Pokemon-themed covers.

-MACHIDA STATION, 30 minutes by a rapid express train from Shinjuku.
-Another 10 minute walk to Serigaya Park 芹ヶ谷公園 where all the manholes are located.
+MACHIDA STATION is about 30 kilometers away from Shinjuku but can be reached in about a half hour with a rapid express train.
+Another 10 minute walk from the station is Serigaya Park 芹ヶ谷公園 where all the manholes are located.
 Access to park will require going down long stairs.

 This is the center of the Tama New Town residential area and also home to Sanrio Puroland, the theme park dedicated to Hello Kitty, My Melody and other kawaii characters.
 There are several versions of the Hello Kitty manhole near the Puroland and around the Tama Chuo Park south of the station.